reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 ## What I Learned:  Dev Ops Tools

 ### Cloud Computing
 Fastai created a public template for users.
-There are detailed instructions in this [Set up AWS](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/aws_ami_gpu_setup.md) document.
+There are detailed instructions in this [Set up AWS GPU](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/aws_ami_gpu_setup.md) document for getting started.

 ### Logging into AWS
 There is a routine process when using AWS such as: